jdittrich/userNeedResearchBook/text/03_dataGathering.md

 ## How to start the research session

 When you arrive at the location you do the research at, greet the participant and take care the both you and your co-researcher (if present) are introduced to the participant.
 Usually, a short bit of small talk will follow.
-This is pretty normal and it usually happens intuitively.
+This is pretty normal and it happens intuitively.
 It helps to build trust and to get used to the research situation.
 But after a brief time both you and your participant will want to get started with your research session proper.
 You can initiate this by saying something like: \
 _“So… I’m happy that we can do this and that you could free some time for showing and telling me about your experiences with cooking with online recipes.”_

 Give some context of why that is interesting to you:\
 _“We are thinking about improving the usefulness of the recipes that we present to people.
 We have some enthusiasts in our community, but also a lot of people who do not consider themselves particularly good at cooking and we are wondering what we could do for them.”_

 Explain that you are here to learn—and not to judge the quality of the participant’s work:\
 _“…that's why we would like to know more about how you cook and how you use recipes or videos for it.
 This is not a test.
-No matter if you cook elaborate meals or not: You are an expert in your kitchen, you know best what you need and we like to learn more”_
+No matter if you cook elaborate meals or not: You are an expert in your kitchen, you know best what you need, and we like to learn more.”_

 Although you may have already described the time frame and the research method when recruiting the participant, tell them again what you will do:\
 _“We will talk about your work and will ask some questions.
 In addition, I’m interested in watching you cook.
 This is, as we talked when we had contact via mail, why we came slightly ahead of the usual time you prepare your meal.
 The whole process takes about an hour.”_